A Systematic Comparison between Extractive Self-Explanations and Human Rationales in Text Classification: Experimental Setup

 \textbf{RaFoLa} The authors of \citet{mendez-guzman-etal-2022-rafola} published a \textbf{Ra}tionale-annotated corpus for \textbf{Fo}rced-\textbf{La}bour detection.
-This multi-class and multi-label dataset contains 989 English news articles that have been labelled and annotated according to 11 risk indicators defined by the International Labour Organization.
-Rationale annotations were carried out by two annotators who selected parts of the input to justify their label decision if they found evidence for any of the 11 labels.
+This multi-class and multi-label dataset contains 989 English news articles that were labeled and annotated according to 11 risk indicators defined by \citet{ilo2012indicators}.
+Rationale annotations were carried out by two annotators who selected parts of the input to justify their label decision if they found evidence for any of the 11 indicators.
 A subset of 100 articles was annotated by both annotators with a label agreement of $0.81$ (micro F1) and a rationale agreement of $0.73$ (intersection-over-union).
 The remaining articles were only annotated by one of the annotators.
 Each news article was assigned $1.2$ labels on average while $43\%$ were assigned with at least one label.
 For our analysis, we selected the 4 most frequent classes with occurrences between 117-256 out of the 989 articles.
 As we carry out zero-shot experiments on models that have not been fine-tuned on this task, we further convert this task into a binary classification task where we ask for a specific label once at a time.
-We provide the definition of the respective forced labour indicator as part of the instruction, see Figure \ref{fig:rafola_instructions} and Figure \ref{fig:rafola_definitions}.
+We provide the definition of the respective forced labour indicator as part of the instruction, see Figures \ref{fig:rafola_instructions} \& \ref{fig:rafola_definitions}.
+Grounded in internationally defined labor standards, the forced labour risk indicators in this dataset serve as a socially relevant case study and valuable benchmark for evaluating how well meaningful and faithful explanations can be extracted from language models in a challenging real-world classification task.